About EtherChannels and Redundant Interfaces

 This section describes EtherChannels and Redundant Interfaces.

-About Redundant Interfaces
+About Redundant Interfaces (ASA Platform Only)

 A logical redundant interface consists of a pair of physical interfaces: an active and a standby interface.
 When the active interface fails, the standby interface becomes active and starts passing traffic.
 You can configure a redundant interface to increase the ASA reliability.
 This feature is separate from device-level failover, but you can configure redundant interfaces as well as device-level failover if desired.